 The image to the right shows the URL dashboard's Bandwidth gauge, comprised of several library category gauges.
 Note the timespan for gauge activity displays beneath the gauge icon.
-In this example, the hit score displays flashing in red and the dial is positioned in the red section of the gauge, current tioned in the red section of the gauge, currently indicating a high threat score for this gauge.
+In this example, the hit score displays flashing in red and the dial is positioned in the red section of the gauge, currently indicating a high threat score for this gauge.
 The source of the threat can be investigated by drilling down into the gauge.
 It may be that one or more library categories within the gauge currently have a high score, and that one or more end users are responsible for this threat.